dusanmsk/zigbee2udp/README.md

 - you already have custom flashed zigbee usb token (https://www.zigbee2mqtt.io/)

 #### How to install
-- Create new UDP Virtual input in loxone which will listen (for example) on udp port 4444
-- Then:

 ###### For baremetal with hdd or ssd (you don't care filesystem lifetime):